pvh/postgres-bits/talk-structure/01_slide.md

-!SLIDE bullets
+!SLIDE bullets incremental

-* analytics workflow
+# forecast

-* fabricating test data
+* 12 postgres features you might have missed
-* expense reports
+* taunting the demo gods
-* operational intelligence
+* conclusion